Customers’ Choice Program Helps the Journey Home

 Thanks to our award, however, these services continued this year.
 “What Florence Bank does for our community is so unique and valuable,” Priscilla says.

-As he raised a glass to lead all recipients in a toast, our President and CEO John F. Heaps Jr. said, “We started 16 years ago with an idea to ask our customers to vote for a worthy organization to receive funds.
+At the 2017 awards reception, our President and CEO John F. Heaps Jr. said, “We started with an idea to ask our customers to vote for a worthy organization to receive funds.
 Here’s to the $1 million mark.
 And here’s to you, for making our communities special with your contributions every day.”